semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_GIT_CACHE_AGE`
 - **Example**: `259200`

-Used only when runnin [`checkout --use-cache`](./toolbox#cache-full-clone).
+Used only when running [`checkout --use-cache`](./toolbox#cache-full-clone).
 It specifies how often the Semaphore Git Cache is updated, expressed in seconds.
 The default is 259200 (3 days).

 ### Cache keep {#git-cache-keep}